Tamanna-Khudiya/os-memory-management-simulator/README.md

 # 🧠 OS Memory Management Simulator

-A **C++ based Operating System Memory Management Simulator** that demonstrates how memory allocation, deallocation, and cache behavior work inside an operating system.
+An **Operating System Memory Management Simulator** implemented in **C++**, designed to demonstrate how physical memory allocation, deallocation, and cache behavior work inside an operating system.
-This project is designed for **educational and academic purposes** to understand core OS memory concepts through simulation.
+This simulator is intended for **educational and academic purposes**.

 ---

+## 📖 Project Overview

+Memory management is a critical responsibility of an operating system.
+This project simulates core memory management concepts such as:

+- Physical memory representation
+- Dynamic memory allocation and deallocation
+- Memory block visualization
+- Cache memory behavior and statistics

+The simulator provides a command-line interface to interact with memory and observe how memory blocks are allocated, freed, and accessed.

+---

-## 📌 Features Implemented
+## ✨ Features Implemented

-### ✅ Physical Memory Simulation
+### 🔹 Physical Memory Simulation
 - Initializes a fixed-size physical memory.
-- Represents memory as a list of blocks.
+- Memory is divided into blocks.
-- Each block contains:
+- Each block stores:
-  - Start address
+  - Starting address
   - Size
-  - Allocation status (free / used)
+  - Allocation status
   - Block ID

 ---

-### ✅ Dynamic Memory Allocation
+### 🔹 Dynamic Memory Allocation
-- Supports dynamic allocation similar to `malloc`.
+- Simulates `malloc`-like behavior.
 - Allocates memory blocks sequentially.
-- Automatically splits free blocks when partial allocation is required.
+- Splits free blocks when partial allocation occurs.

 ---

-### ✅ Memory Deallocation
+### 🔹 Memory Deallocation
-- Supports freeing allocated memory using block ID.
+- Frees allocated memory using block ID.
-- Marks blocks as free after deallocation.
+- Marks blocks as free.
-- Handles basic block merging logic.
+- Supports basic memory reuse.

 ---

-### ✅ Memory Dump / Visualization
+### 🔹 Memory Dump & Visualization
-- Displays current memory layout.
+- Displays the current memory layout.
-- Clearly shows:
-  - Used blocks
-  - Free blocks
+- Shows:
   - Address ranges
+  - Used and free blocks
   - Block IDs

 ---

-### ✅ Allocation Statistics
+### 🔹 Statistics & Monitoring
-- Tracks:
+- Displays:
   - Total memory
   - Used memory
   - Free memory